catseye/Eqthy/README.md

 This distribution contains such a proof checker, written in Python 3.
 The source code for it can be found in the [src/](src/) directory.

+The core module that does proof checking, [eqthy.verifier](src/eqthy/verifier.py), is less than 200 lines in length, despite having many logging statements.
+The hope is to make it as un-intimidating as possible to investigate and understand its behaviour.

 TODO
 ----